 The Helen Keller National Center Act.
 (HKNC)

-The Helen Keller National Center for Deaf-Blind Youths and Adults was created by Congress in 1969 and operates under the auspices of Helen Keller Services for the Blind, Inc. The center provides services on a national basis to individuals who are deaf-blind, their families and service providers through three component programs.
+The Helen Keller National Center for Deaf-Blind Youths and Adults (as amended by P.L.
+99-506; 29 U.S.C.
+1901 et seq.) was created by Congress in 1969 and operates under the auspices of Helen Keller Services for the Blind, Inc. The center provides services on a national basis to individuals who are deaf-blind, their families and service providers through three component programs.

 The Randolph-Sheppard Act.
 (Vending Facilities for the Blind)